Latest Updates: Added links and new My Inbox sub apps available as of 1709

 While activating most Fiori apps in S/4HANA is a simple matter of activating the app’s ICF node and OData Service(s) on the Fiori Frontend Server, Fiori My Inbox is something of a special case that requires more explanation.
 Much of this is similar to Fiori My Inbox on predecessor platforms, but there are some special additions with the introduction of S/4HANA 1610.
 This blog explains how to configure Fiori My Inbox.
 In the next blog we look at the extensibility options that come with My Inbox as of S/4HANA 1610.

-So you want to activate Fiori My Inbox on S/4HANA 1610?
+So you want to activate Fiori My Inbox on S/4HANA 1610 or above?
 Of course you do!
 It’s arguably the most requested app in the entire Fiori Apps Library.
 Of course, if you’ve activated Fiori My Inbox before on Business Suite, Suite on HANA or S/4HANA 1511 you may think you’ve seen it all before.
-But don’t be misled – S/4HANA 1610 provides some additional options worth knowing.
+But don’t be misled – S/4HANA 1610 and above provides some additional options worth knowing.
 And even if you have done this before, it’s easy to miss some of the recent improvements.

 Tip: Some of the basics we need is covered in the SAP S/4 HANA Fiori Apps Deployment (MAD) guide in the section “Additional App-Specific Configuration for Manager-Role Transactional Applications (optional)”.
 If you are not sure where to find the guides, you’ll find it in blog Leading S/4HANA UX – Getting the Good Guides.